 The Job Accommodation Network (JAN) is the leading source of free, expert, and confidential guidance on workplace accommodations and disability employment issues.
 It is one of several services provided by the U.S. Department of Labor's Office of Disability Employment Policy (ODEP).

 Morgantown, WV 26506-6080,

-The EEOC has issued comprehensive guidance on the reasonable accommodation issue, which is available on the agency's website at http://www.eeoc.gov/policy/docs/accommodation.html.
-There is also a great deal of general information on workplace issues that is helpful to persons with epilepsy contained in the EEOC's Questions and Answers about Epilepsy in the Workplace, available at http://www.eeoc.gov/facts/epilepsy.html.
+The Equal Employment Opportunity Commission (EEOC) has issued comprehensive guidance on the reasonable accommodation issue.
+There is also a great deal of general information on workplace issues that is helpful to persons with epilepsy contained in the EEOC's Questions and Answers about Epilepsy in the Workplace.

-For information on obtaining a referral to an attorney in your area that may be able to provide specific advice or representation, please visit the website for the Jeanne A. Carpenter Epilepsy Legal Defense Fund, or call our Information and Referral Service toll free at (800) EFA-1000 ((800) 332-1000).
-For general legal information about this and other employment discrimination issues, pleasecall our Information and Referral Service.
-Alternatively, you may contact the EEOC at (800) 669-4000 (voice) or (800) 669-6820 (TDD), or visit the agency's website.
+For information on obtaining a referral to an attorney in your area that may be able to provide specific advice or representation, please visit the Jeanne A. Carpenter Epilepsy Legal Defense Fund or call the Epilepsy & Seizures 24/7 Helpline at 800-EFA-1000 (800-332-1000).
+The Hellpine can also provide general legal information about this and other employment discrimination issues.
+Alternatively, you can contact the EEOC at 800-669-4000 (voice) or 800-669-6820 (TDD) or visit www.eeoc.gove.